Chapter 2:

 “How the hell are ya Harper?”

-“Well,” she gestured to the muted TV.
+“Well,” she gestured to the muted TV and the panicked face of a newscaster.
 “Could be better.”

 “Yeah, proper strange eh?
-You ever think it’d be aliens that take you out?”
+You ever think it’d be little green men that take you out?”

-“Well that’s cause I already got two of ‘em, figured I’d let some lucky duck have it for a song.”
+“Well that’s cause I already got two of ‘em, figured I’d let some lucky bugger have it for a song.”

 “C’mon now, you know I couldn’t sing to save my life.
-But I’ll take it nonetheless.”
+I’ll take it nonetheless.”

 “Fair enough.
 Putting a go bag together?”

-“Sure am, this place is better than Wal-Mart for these kinds of things.”
+“Sure am, this place is better than All-Mart for these kinds of things.”

 “Sweet talkin’ me ain't gonna get you a discount.”

-“And now comes the unfortunate part of the conversation, the talk of payment.”
+“And now comes the unpleasant part of the conversation, the talk of payment.”
 Setting the very full pack on the counter top.
 “Not really sure how much use for money I’m gonna have.”

 “Well that does put a wrench in things.”
 Putting her hands in her pocket she felt the cool metallic teeth of keys brushing against her fingers.
 Pulling it out she tossed it over to Rainer.
 “What about my ride?”